 Sammo Hung (1952-) is the legendary martial arts star and his huge contributions to Hong Kong and entire Chinese film culture are enormous.
-He and his team choreographed King Fu, Bruce Lee, Jacky Chen, and Donnie Yen etc.'s action sequences.
-Almost all leading Hong Kong filmmakers of each generation tightly worked with him.
-For example, the opening scene of Enter the Dragon (1973) is a fight between Bruce Lee's Lee and Sammo Hung as a Shaolin fighter.
+He and his team choreographed King Fu, Bruce Lee, Jacky Chen, and Donnie Yen's action sequences.
+Almost all leading Hong Kong filmmakers of each generation tightly had worked with him.
+For example, the opening scene of Enter the Dragon (the most famous Hong Kong-US co-production film; 1973) is a fight between Bruce Lee's Lee and Sammo Hung as a Shaolin fighter.

-Sammo Hung is the Chaplin or Mel Brooks in Hong Kong cinema due to his multiple talents in all aspects of filmmaking.
-Enter the Fat Dragon (1978) is his second directing film which firmly established the genre and it shows sophisticated Martial Arts action comedy style of notable Hong Kong films of the 1980s golden era that followed.
+Sammo Hung is the Chaplin or Mel Brooks of Hong Kong cinema due to his multiple talents in all aspects of filmmaking.
+Enter the Fat Dragon (1978) is his second directing film which firmly established the new genre for Hong Kong filmmaking and it shows sophisticated Martial Arts action comedy style of notable Hong Kong films of the 1980s' golden era that followed.

 Film Editing And Cinematography

-Hong Kong films of 1970s like the present Hong Kong filmmaking used multiple cameras (now they basically use three cameras) due to their specific choreographic requirement mentioned by Sammo Hung.
+Hong Kong films of 1970s like the present Hong Kong filmmaking used multiple cameras but only supportively (now they basically use three cameras) due to their specific choreographic requirement mentioned by Sammo Hung himself.
 The flow of actions should not be disrupted by repetitive shots of the same action.
-Disruption of actions is unavoidable while filmmakers use single camera.
+Disruption of actions is unavoidable while filmmakers only use single camera for shooting.
 In this film, the use of zoom in/out is very beautiful and stylish than others.
-The opening dream battle sequence which abstracted from natural environment shows its creative concept.
+The opening dream battle sequence which abstracted from natural environment shows its creative concept perfectly.

 1.Multi-camera shots have the same lighting conditions.
 See lighting conditions of each shot to identify which shot is made by single separated camera.

 2.Enter the Fat Dragon (1978)'s sets of action shots begin from quick zoom in or zoom out.
-Zoom in/ out can be equilibrium of multiple camera effect within one shot.
-Disruption of choreographed action flaws is the major enemy for action filmmakers.
+Zoom in/ out can be equilibrium of the multiple camera effect within one shot.
+Disruption of choreographed action flows is the major enemy for action filmmakers.

-3. Cut points are made when actions or reactions start.
+3. Cut points are made when actions or reactions just start as smash cut.
 There is no cut point which do not relate sifts or changes of major actions.

-3.Multiple camera editing in this film does not like multi-camera work because its camera work was done in single camera principles.
-In multi-camera work, it needs keeping axis of the same action while shooting different sizes of shots from same angles, otherwise, it will lose seamless cutting solutions among different sizes of shots on any continued action flaws.
+3.Multiple camera editing in this film does not like multi-camera work of today because its camera work was done in single camera principles.
+In multi-camera work, it needs keeping the axis of the same action while shooting different sizes of shots from same angles, otherwise, it will lose seamless cutting solutions among different sizes of shots on any continued action flows.

 4.Smash cutting is typical and skilful among all action sequences in this film.

-First, Sammo Hung puts zoom up shot of his fist, then quickly cuts to smash on the villain's stomach, finally cuts to full shot of both of them.
+First, Sammo Hung puts the zoom up shot of his fist, then quickly cuts to smash in the villain's stomach, finally cuts to full shot of both of them.
 Three shots used in this action montage.
 See Fig.1-3.
 These shots are separable.
-A moment of smash can be a cut point, which is usually a close up.
+A moment of the smash can be a cut point, which is usually a close up.

-From the joint (pose) shifts to the next set of shots
+From the joint (pause/pose) shifts to the next set of shots

 The smooth and dynamic use of Zoom in/out